jintonic/geant4/vis/HepRepFile/README.md

 # HepRepFile

+> **Note:** The [HepRepFile][] visualization driver has been removed from Geant4 since version 11.4.0.
+I keep its source code from Geant4 11.3.2 in this folder and include the compiled shared library `libG4HepRepFile.so` in images on <https://hub.docker.com/r/physino/geant4> for Geant4 11.4.0 and newer versions.
+For Geant4 11.3.2 and older versions, you can use the driver directly from the Geant4 installation.

-The [HepRepFile][] visualization driver is available in any [Geant4][] installation.
-It can be used to generate `G4Data*.heprep` files, which can be viewed using an external program called [HepRApp][] Data Browser in wireframe mode, that is, no surface, only outlines, which sounds primitive, but is one of the best ways to troubleshoot a complicated geometry.
+The [HepRepFile][] visualization driver is used to generate `G4Data*.heprep` files, which can be viewed using an external program called [HepRApp][] Data Browser in wireframe mode, that is, no surface, only outlines, which sounds primitive, but is one of the best ways to troubleshoot a complicated geometry.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/UEM4X8Pdse8?si=Z927ydc0g6Pxn8qg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>